Arockne/ye-ole-chatterbox/README.md

   - creator is admin
   - join by password
   - live feed of created chatrooms
-- User images
+- Phone view
-  - default avatar images to choose from
+  - need to change how chatroom is rendered
+  - need to change how welcome image renders when logged in

 ## Deployment Instructions